Hoomee90/pig-dice/README.md

 Code:
 pigDice.roll();
 console.log(pigDice.turnScore);
-Expected Output: 2;
+Expected Output: 2

 Test: "It should add a random number between 1 - 6 to the turn score"
 Code:
 pigDice.roll();
 console.log(pigDice.turnScore);
-Expected Output: 5;
+Expected Output: 5

 Test: "It should end the turn if it rolls a 1"
 Code:
 pigDice.roll();
 console.log(pigDice.activePlayer);
-Expected Output: 1;
+Expected Output: 1

 Describe: hold()

 Test: "It should add the turn score to the current player's score"
+Code:
+pigDice.roll();
+pigDice.hold();
+console.log(pigDice.scores[0]);
+Expected Output: 2

+Test: "If the current player doesn't have a score, it should create one with a value of the turn score"
 Code:
 pigDice.roll();
 pigDice.hold();